sugan0tech/sugan0tech/README.md

 ## Tech Stack

-- Primary skills: Spring, Ruby on Rails, Express SQL, Core Java
+- Primary skills: Spring, Ruby on Rails, Express SQL, Core Java and Go.
 - Personal Development Environment (PDE) enthusiast, with custom-configured applications and environment tools for an optimized workflow
 - Proficient in high-speed typing and adept at tiling window manager usage